 - Manual for live sale, capture and translocation of wildlife in Zimbabwe

-- Minimum Husbandry Guidelines for Chimpanzee, Pan troglodytes Husbandry guidelines for chimpanzees and Barbary macaques (Animal Advocacy and Protection)
+- Minimum Husbandry Guidelines for Chimpanzee, Pan troglodytes (Animal Advocacy and Protection, 2019, rev. 2020)

-- Minimum husbandry guidelines for Barbary macaques (Animal Advocacy and Protection)
+- Minimum husbandry Guidelines for Barbary macaque, Macaca sylvanus (Animal Advocacy and Protection, 2020)

 - Guidance for appropriate and acceptable destinations: African elephants and southern white rhinoceros (San Diego Zoo Global)